RyanLiu6/ryanliu6.xyz/src/content/work/ATA.md

 link: "https://www.athinkingape.com/"
 ---
 #### Platform
+* Architected and built a new microservice to prevent primary key collisions during data, reducing the number of support requests by 15%
+* Upgraded CI/CD pipelines by implementing canary deployments using Nomad to route a small percentage of requests to a subset of containers to reduce severity of broken deployments
+* Optimized execution time of test environment by leveraging python multiprocessing across a suite of Jenkins executors, resulting in a decrease of mean time to test by 3x, * leading to faster total deployment time
-* Led the creation of internal platform tools and infrastructure to migrate local environment from Virtual Machines to Docker containers
+Led the creation of internal platform tools and infrastructure to migrate local and production environments to Docker by building microservice-based images and leveraging Docker Compose and Nomad
-* Spearheaded company-wide initiative to switch to Apple Silicon based Macbooks by rewriting Docker images, platform tools, and key documentation, including those for onboarding
+* Facilitated migration to Apple Silicon based Macbooks by updating internal platform tools and creating all-new ARM64 specific images
-* Worked with senior engineers and leadership to migrate existing Production microservices to Docker using Nomad
-* Sped up data validator by ?x via parallelization, which drastically lowered data errors
-* Reduced risk of Production deployments by leveraging Nomad to create Canary containers

-#### Content Management
-* Designed and deployed a new microservice to help prevent primary key collisions during data authoring process
-* Created documentation on usage and extension of said microservice, and collaborated with senior engineers on various ways to improve said microservice to support more complex data

 #### Full Stack and Apps
+* Advocated for and implemented security best practices by building v2 of login portal for internal tools, implementing mandatory 2FA and support for Oauth
 * Proactively identified pain point in user experience with local Docker environments and created a modern MacOS app using SwiftUI to provide a GUI to non-technical users
-* Rewrote ageing internal Login and Authentication pages with React and Tailwind, now properly supporting 2FA with sanitized and controlled redirects
-* Responsible for maintaining 1MM+ revenue legacy game, include upgrades to required SDKs and releasing content